 - f.
 A dog's registration record may be marked 'incident recorded' - g.
 A dog's registration record may be endorsed 'not eligible for entry in any event held under Royal Kennel Club Rules and Regulations, nor any unlicensed event recognised by The Royal Kennel Club.'
-The right of appeal against directives () and a) listed above extends to appeal against directives () and a).
+The right of appeal against directives f) and g) listed above extends to an appeal on the finding of fort of a deliberate doe bits only but does not